BYU-CS-Discord/CSBot/README.md

 By default, CSBot uses SQLite.
 All persistent data is stored in a single file.

-Edit this line in your `.env` file:
+First decide where you want your database file to go, then edit this line in your `.env` file:

 ```
 DATABASE_URL=file:/path/to/your/database.db
 ```

-The first time you run this project, you should run the following command to initialize the database:
+The first time you run this project, you should run the following command to initialize the database at the configured path:

 ```
 $ npm run db:init